-- Giving your opinion during the standardization process (comments and positions of vote on the draft standards); - Valuing your know-how and good practices; - Accessing draft standards; - Anticipating future evolutions; - Collaborating with strategic partners and international experts; - Valuing your organization at national and international level; - Identifying development opportunities; - Placing your organization in the competition.
+- Giving your opinion during the standardization process (comments and positions of vote on the draft standards); - Valuing your know-how and good practices; - Accessing draft standards; - Anticipating future evolutions of Smart ICT standardization; - Collaborating with strategic partners and international experts; - Valuing your organization at national and international level; - Identifying development opportunities; - Making your organization competitive in the market.

-5.3.1.2 PARTICIPATION IN THE TRAINING "NEW DELEGATES IN STANDARDIZATION"
+5.3.1.2.
+Participation in the Training "New delegates in standardization"